isralennon/MSAAI521/deliverables/Paper.md

 ### 3.4 Bird's-Eye View Rasterization

 The core innovation of our approach is converting 3D point clouds into 2D BEV images that encode spatial information in multiple channels.
+The colors on the images won't technically represent real colors, but rather each RGB channel represents dimensions to be used by the YOLO model: height of the cloud point, intensity, and density.

+When visually inspected, the image appears to have very little contrast and some of the features might be quite faint for the human eye, but these values will be used with precision by the YOLO model.

 **BEV Image Specifications:**
 - Resolution: 0.1m per pixel